-Where considered necessary by the T'{A} or the developer's professional advisor, piped subsurface drainage shall be provided to protect road formations from deterioration or loss of strength caused by a high water table and as part of sware stormwater systems.
+Where considered necessary by the TA or the developer's professional advisor, piped subsurface drainage shall be provided to protect root formations from deterioration or loss of strength caused by a high water table and as part of the tormwater systems.
 Design shall be in accordance with NZTA specification F/2.

-Piped subsurface drains sizal be provided on each side of all urban roads where the natural subsoils have inadequate permeability or unacceptably high water table to enable long term strength of the new pavement to be maintained.
-Piped subsurface drains shall be provided on the upslope side of all urban roads in hill areas and on the down side also where the down slope is in cut.
+Piped subsurface drains she to be provided on each side of all urban roads where the natural subsoils have inadequate per to eability or unacceptably high water table to enable long term strength of the new pavement to be maintained.
+Piped subsurface drains shall be provided on the upslope side of all urban roads in hill are as and on the down side also where the down slope is in cut.

-All piped cubouriace drains shall discharge by gravity into a suitable component of the public stormwater system or approved discharge point.
+All piped substance drains shall discharge by gravity into a suitable component of the public stormwater system or approved discharge point.